Heinz Sachsenberg: Aerial victory claims

 According to US historian David T. Zabecki, Sachsenberg was credited with 104 aerial victories.
-Obermaier also lists Sachsenberg with 104 aerial victories, claimed in 520 combat missions, one on the Western Front and 103 on the Eastern Front.
+Obermaier and Spick also list him with 104 aerial victories, claimed in 520 combat missions, one on the Western Front and 103 on the Eastern Front and a mission-to-claim ratio of 5.00.
 He was also credited with the destruction of one fast attack craft.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 104 aerial victory claims, 103 aerial victories on the Eastern Front and one on the Western Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 7545".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.